jpwhitaker/stash/README.md

 ## Overview

-- Search for hotels by city
+- Search by city or hotel
 - Select date ranges
 - See member rates and special offers
 - Showcase other Stash partners